trrbentley/AWSMinecraft/README.md

 This uses Multicraft to administrate the site.
 Since minecraft can't be scaled out (possibly) this will only create one server that you can use to administer and play mincraft on.

-NOTE: If you want a quick way to create a minecraft server, you can always use the
+NOTE: If you want a quick way to create a minecraft server, you can always use the 'minecraftstartup.sh' script in your EC2 startup to quickly create a server. (make sure to have the appropriate ports and whatnot available!)